pulibrary/tigerdata-app/README.md

 Emails on production are sent via [Pony Express](https://github.com/pulibrary/pul-it-handbook/blob/f54dfdc7ada1ff993a721f6edb4aa1707bb3a3a5/services/smtp-mail-server.md).

 ## User Registration List
+For local development, add yourself as a SuperUser to the TigerData preliminary registration list and follow these instructions:

 ### Updating User Registration List
 To save updates and make changes to appointed users for early testing of the TigerData site: